Schynam/Cyclistic-Case-Study/README.md

 Cyclistic Bike-Share should launch a marketing campaign targeted at casual users:

-1. The fact that casual users are recreational riders, the company should consider a thoughtful and strategic summer campaign that is family-friendly.
-Including investing in cargo bikes that can carry between 2 and 5 riders at the same time.
+1. Whereas casual users are recreational riders, the company should consider a thoughtful and strategic summer campaign that is family-friendly.
+Including investing in cargo bikes that can carry between 2 and 5 riders at the same time, which would allow families and friends to enjoy jolly rides together.
 2. Develop campaign offerings that benefit seasonal memberships.
 The membership can be renewable every first month of the seasonal months (April or May) unless the member cancels the commitment.
 3. Design a reward program for the busiest stations.
 The incentive program could provide membership discounts for new members, coffee, meal coupons and charity donations for the (top 20) busiest stations.